-

 All NASSR members will receive the NASSR Newsletter, information about NASSR conferences, access to the Members Directory, access to Discussion Forums, and a subscription to the interdisciplinary journal European Romantic Review (published by Routledge).

 To join NASSR and pay your NASSR dues, please create an account by filling out the information requested on this page, below, and clicking the "Continue to PayPal" button.
 Use this account to access member-only content, such as the forums and member directory.
 Membership is valid until 31 December of the year in which it is purchased.
 Three-year memberships are valid for the year in which they are purchased and two subsequent years, terminating also on 31 December of the third year.
-BARS-NASSR bundled memberships are valid for one calendar year but can be purchased for the subsequent year from 1 December of a given year; BARS-NASSR bundled memberships can be purchased either singly or on a rolling subscription.

 Once your account is created and dues are paid, you will receive reminders via email to renew in the future.
 To ensure you receive these reminders, please opt in to receiving email when you're setting up your account.
 (If you have already created your account, you can opt in at any time).